The Anti-Logic Primer™

 If 10 slices of cheese pizza are good, then 20 slices must be twice as good.

-There's a theory that a problem cannot be solved at the level it was created, meaning that while something relatively easy can cause a problem, it is often more difficult to resolve such a problem, as it may require external views and measurements that take time and resources.
+There's a theory that a problem cannot be solved at the level from which it was created, meaning that while something relatively easy can cause a problem, it might be considerably more difficult to actually solve the problem, as it may require external views and measurements that take time and resources.
 Past fixes might no longer apply, due to many small incremental changes in the system, or a few larger ones, either of which might require new or better ways to test and verify.

 Suppose back in the old days, you had to program a computer a few bytes at a time.
 That may have been sufficient in 1964, but it might not be so practical today.
-The solution from 1964 cannot be solved just by throwing more and more punchcards at the problem.
+A solution from 1964 cannot be updated for today by just throwing more and more punchcards at the problem.
 At some point, a rethink is needed.
+At what point in your "modern" system did a the paradigm change?
+Has such a change ever occurred?

 Return